mayansalama/windmill/README.md

 1. Install with `pip install airflow-windmill`
 2. Run `windmill init` to create a local Windmill project
-3. Run `windmill start` from this folder to run the app locally
+3. Run `windmill run` from this folder to run the app locally

 To run as a dev:

 1. Clone from git
 2. Run `poetry install`
 3. ?Run `windmill-dev install-node-depts`
-4. Run `windmill-dev start-backend`
+4. Run `windmill-dev start` to start a flask server and use parcel to serve frontend
-5. Run `windmill-dev start-frontend`

 ## Future Usage Patterns